Prepared for the Worst: A Learning-Based Adversarial Attack for Resilience Analysis of the ICP Algorithm: Experiments

-We test our attack and the baselines on four Boreas repeat sequences.
+We test our attack and the baselines on four Boreas repeat sequences, which totals approximately $\SI{32}{\km}$ of driving data.
 We repeat this across five perturbation bounds and document the results in Table \ref{Table1}.
-Pose errors from \ac{ICP} localizing original scans (i.e., scans without adversarial perturbations applied) are also included for reference.

-It is evident that our model induces significant pose errors in \ac{ICP} through adversarial perturbation.
-The original scans in the Boreas dataset contain numerous instances of occlusions and adverse weather, which are challenging environments for \ac{ICP}.
-Nonetheless, perturbing each point by merely around 1 meter, our method induces pose errors that surpass those caused by the original scans in 99.7\% of cases.
-Our approach surpasses the original even more frequently when bigger perturbations are allowed.
+Pose errors from \ac{ICP} localizing original scans (i.e., scans without adversarial perturbations) are also included for reference.
+It is evident that our model induces significant pose errors in \ac{ICP} through adversarial perturbations.
+Moreover, our method consistently outperforms the baselines by a big margin across different perturbation bounds.
+Allowed the same amount of perturbation as the baselines, our method learns non-trivial perturbations that lead to higher pose errors at least 88\% of the time.
+This shows the efficacy of our method as an attack and a tool for worst-case analysis.